jkcclemens/lan_clipboard/README.md

 ## Certificates? :(

-Hey, I want your (my) data to be safe! webpki demands it be really safe!
+Hey, I want your (and also my) data to be safe! webpki demands it be really safe!
 Your certificate has to be x509 v3, meaning it must be issued from a CA, even if that CA is you.
 It must also pass SNI checks.

 This means that if you're connecting to a machine locally, you'll need to issue a cert to `[hostname].local` and connect using that address.